cf73/humanity/content/collections/books/the-world-ending-fire-2019-4-4-on-goodreads.md

         type: hardBreak
       -
         type: text
-        text: 'With grace and conviction, Wendell Berry shows that we simply cannot afford to succumb to the mass-produced madness that drives our global economy  --  the natural world will not allow it.'
+        text: '"With grace and conviction, Wendell Berry shows that we simply cannot afford to succumb to the mass-produced madness that drives our global economy  --  the natural world will not allow it.'
       -
         type: hardBreak
       -
         type: hardBreak
       -
         type: text
-        text: 'Yet he also shares with us a vision of consolation and of hope.
+        text: '"Yet he also shares with us a vision of consolation and of hope.
 We may be locked in an uneven struggle, but we can and must begin to treat our land, our neighbors, and ourselves with respect and care.
-As Berry urges, we must abandon arrogance and stand in awe.'
+As Berry urges, we must abandon arrogance and stand in awe."'
   -
     type: paragraph
     content: